Have you ever felt like your marketing efforts just aren’t getting the results you hoped for?

 Marketing changes fast.
 The strategies that worked five years ago may now be outdated and ineffective.
 Unfortunately, many businesses still build their marketing on assumptions and conventional wisdom that are no longer accurate.

-- Marketing Misconceptions you should know
+- Marketing Myths you should know

 - Myth 1: Marketing is all about branding